adamski007/IO-performances/README.md

 * ./io-performances.d TOTAL_TIME

 Example :
-./io-performances.d 60
+* ./io-performances.d 60
-	-> The script will run for a total of 60 minutes.
+Meaning the script will run for a total of 60 minutes.